 Options Description R Save changes to the currently selected Decision or BusinessKnowledgeModel element.
-R Display the 'Edit Parameters' window, where you can specify the names and data types of the parameters that are passed when invoking the decision logic of a BusinessKnowledgeModel element. ₽₩Ę Create a new context entry and append it to the list of context entries. × Delete the currently selected context entry. + Move the currently selected context entry up one position in the list. + Move the currently selected context entry down one position in the list.
+P Display the 'Edit Parameters' window, where you can specify the name and data type of each parameter that is passed when invoking the decision logic of a BusinessKnowledgeModel element. □+ = Create a new context entry and append it to the list of context entries. × Delete the currently selected context entry.
+Move the currently selected context entry up one position in the list. + Move the currently selected context entry down one position in the list.
 Perform validation of the BoxedContext.
-Enterprise Architect will perform a series of validations to help you discover any errors in the BoxedContext definition. \triangleright This button is enabled when a Decision Table is defined for a BusinessKnowledgeModel element.
+Enterprise Architect will perform a series of validations to help you discover any errors in the BoxedContext definition.
+This button is enabled when a Decision Table is defined for a BusinessKnowledgeModel element.
 Select the 'Input Parameter Values for Simulation' tab, complete the fields, then click on this button.
 The test result will be presented on the Decision Table, with the runtime values of inputs and outputs displayed and valid rule(s) highlighted.
 You can use this functionality to unit test a BusinessKnowledgeModel element, without specifying its context.
 A number of menu options are available for this tool bar button.
 For more information, see the Help topic 'BusinessKnowledgeModel and Test Harness'.